 Clifford N. Schireson, retired, was the founder of Schireson Consulting, LLC, which he launched in 2017, until his retirement in 2021.
-Prior to that, Mr. Schireson was Director of Institutional Services from 2004 to 20217 at Brandes Investment Partners, LP, an investment advisory firm, where he was a member of the fixed income investment committee.
-From 1998 to 2004, he was a Managing Director at Weiss, Peck & Greer LLC specializing in fixed income products for both taxable and municipal strategies for institutional clients.
+Prior to that, Mr. Schireson was Director of Institutional Services from 2004 to 2017 at Brandes Investment Partners, LP, an investment advisory firm, where he also was co-head of fixed income and was a member of the fixed-income investment committee.
+From 1998 to 2004, he was a Managing Director at Weiss, Peck & Greer LLC specializing in fixed-income products for both taxable and municipal strategies for institutional clients.
 Mr. Schireson has over 20 years of experience in the investment management industry as well as 20 years of experience in the investment banking industry.
-Mr. Schireson holds an A.B. in Economics from Stanford University and an M.B.A. from Harvard Business School.
-Mr. Schireson has been a Trustee since June 2019.
+Mr. Schireson holds an A.B. in Economics from Stanford University and an M.B.A. from Harvard Business

-Robert E. Morrison serves as a Senior Vice President at Huntington Private Bank, where he has worked since 2014.
+Robert E. Morrison serves as a Managing Director at Midwest Trust and FCI Advisors, where he has worked since February 2022.
+Previously, Mr. Morrison was a Senior Vice President at Huntington Private Bank, where he worked from 2014 to 2022.
 From 2006 to 2014, he served as the CEO, President and Chief Investment Officer of 5 Star Investment Management.
 Mr. Morrison has a B.S. in Forestry Management from Auburn University and is a graduate of the Personal Financial Planning program of Old Dominion University.
 Mr. Morrison previously served on the Ultimus Managers Trust Board of Trustees as the Founding Chairman of the Trust in 2012.
-Mr. Morrison retired from the Board in 2014 as a result of a business conflict that no longer exists.
+Mr. Morrison resigned from the Board in 2014 as a result of a business conflict that no longer exists.
 Mr. Morrison has over 32 years of financial services experience, focusing on asset management and wealth management.
 Mr. Morrison has been a Trustee since June 2019.